 - When using the 3G Pitch please ensure all players are familiar with the schools footwear rules of ‘no blades or studs to worn’.
 As the organiser it is the hirers responsibility to check that the schools rules are adhered too.
 Failure to do so will result in access to the venue being refused without further negotiations.

 - Bookings can only be considered as confirmed once an automated confirmation email has been received by the hirer.
 This may be subject to the submission of risk assessments, proof of NGB affiliation,Licenses & Safeguarding policies, if appropriate to the proposed activities.

 - Failure to comply with points 1 -12 at anytime may result in the booking being cancelled.

 Loss or Damage/Insurance Matter

-- CEC/FITC shall not be liable for any loss or damage to the hirer or their property or any person or persons admitted to the premises by the hirer except in the case of personal injury or death where the same is due to the negligence of CEC or FITC.
+- CEC/CCT shall not be liable for any loss or damage to the hirer or their property or any person or persons admitted to the premises by the hirer except in the case of personal injury or death where the same is due to the negligence of CEC or CCT.

 - Hirers must have Public Liability insurance prior to use with a minimum liability of £2 million.
 Higher levels of insurance may be required dependent on the level of risk of the user – advice should be sought from Insurance Advisor.